nematirani/backend-internship-resource/python/project/crawler.md

 ## Submission
-Create a **private Github repository** and Grant access to your mentor's account.
+Create a **private GitHub repository** and Grant access to your mentor's account.

 **Feel free to ask any question**